bootphon/phonemizer/README.md

 ### Developers

-The `phonemizer` project is open-source and is welcoming constributions from evryone.
+The `phonemizer` project is open-source and is welcoming contributions from everyone.
 Please look at the [contributors guidelines](CONTRIBUTING.md) if you wish to contribute.